3D animation with Blender for beginners

-You will be taught using a range of techniques including workshops, short lectures, demonstrations, tutorials, group and individual assistance and hand-outs.
+You will be taught using a range of techniques including short lectures, demonstrations, tutorials, group and individual assistance and hand-outs.
 Please note the City Lit uses Apple Mac computers in Animation.

 Are there any other costs?
 Is there anything I need to bring?

 For online Blender courses you will be expected to have a functioning version of the application Blender downloaded on your computer before the start of the course.